Shootquinn/TechBriefs/DrillCuttings.md

 The inner "cheese grater" cylinder can be held stationary (in reference to the main downhole assembly and the ground being penetrated) while the bit or auger turn.

 This method can also work with auger systems that already contain inner barrels.
 The cheese-grater action can be applied to yet another inner barrel, or to an outer barel as required.

+The cheese-grater action can be on all the time, or can be activated from time to time via a pin-puller or pin-pusher that creates a temporary mechanical link between the main downhole assembly and the bit or auger, to allow grating action for 1/4 or 1/2 turn, etc. before resuming normal operation.
+One-quarter or one-half of every full turn could have grating action in this manner; or, one-quarter or one-half of each turn could alternate directions so a back-and-forth grating motion is accomplished every half or full turn.